-Sequelae is not a word most lay people are familiar with, and even though it is very pertinent to sudden cardiac arrest survivors it’s probably not one they would of heard of before.
+Sequelae is not a word that many people are familiar with, and even though it is very pertinent to sudden cardiac arrest survivors it’s probably not one they would have heard of before.

 “a condition which is the consequence of a previous disease or injury”

 And for an SCA survivor this can be from the event or treatment of the event.

 These can loosely be grouped into the following: